Voxel-Fox-Ltd/Clocker/README.md

 #### Management

-- [ ] information show [user]
+- [x] information show [user]
-    - [ ] Show the user's clock in/out stats per day, including total time.
+    - [x] Show the user's clock in/out stats per day, including total time.
-- [ ] information showall [user]
+- [-] information showall [user]
-    - [ ] Show the user's clock in/out stats per day, including a log of when they clicked the button to remain clocked in.
+    - [-] Show the user's clock in/out stats per day, including a log of when they clicked the button to remain clocked in.
 - [ ] information export
     - [ ] Export information on the current guild to a CSV file.
 This should